AB-60 Driver's License in California

 Once you pass your test, you may schedule an appointment for an in-car driving exam.
 This is the final step to obtaining a California driver's license.

 * NOTE: Applicants for a driver's license under AB-60 may pay a slightly higher application and renewal fee, effective until June 30, 2017, to offset the costs to the state of implementing this program.

 The California driver's license under AB-60 is meant to be used for driving purposes only.
 It CANNOT be used as proof of identification in any way.
 The license will carry a distinguishing mark indicating that it is an AB-60 license, as well as a message explaining that it is a driving-only license.

 Additionally, you may NOT use your CA driver's license to operate any vehicle that is unregistered or uninsured.
 Whether the car you're driving is your own, or someone else's, it must have a valid registration and California car insurance.

-Apply for, renew, or replace a driver's license, permit, motorcycle license, or ID card.
-Must call or visit the DMV for this form.
-Not available online.
+Apply for, renew, or replace your CA driver's license, permit, motorcycle license, or ID card.
+You must call or visit the DMV for this form